rudderlabs/typewriter/examples/ios-objc/README.md

 - To regenerate the client library based on your tracking plan using the analytics files from the local repository, use the predefined shellscript file.

+  Note: You can use all the supported commands of rudder-typer.

 ```
 ./rt_local_script.sh
 ```